Number two spot in U.S. Senate race up for grabs

 "Now it’s on to November!" she added.

-De León spent Election Day hustling between campaign events in Los Angeles.
+De León, the former leader of the state Senate, spent Election Day hustling between campaign events in Los Angeles.
 He began at 6 a.m. asking commuters for their support at Union Station and finished the evening hosting an election party at a downtown night club.

 With the prospect of a more liberal opponent, Feinstein moved left throughout her re-election campaign.